andypixels123/WEEK02-ASSIGNMENT/README.md

 REFLECTION
 --------------------
-I believe I have completed all requirements.
+I believe I have completed most if not all requirements.
 I have created a image gallery with wrap-around navigation in forwards and backwards directions via css buttons and keyboard navigation.
-I made use of left and right arrow keys / 'n' and 'p' keys for next and previous image navigation.
+I made use of left and right arrow keys / 'n' and 'p' keys for next and previous image navigation and keys 1-5 to select specific images.
 Also included are clickable thumbnails with event handlers attached.
 All images are responsive and can be viewed on both desktop and mobile devices.
-The main image is set to 100% width with a small margin surround to improve aesthetics.
+The main image is set to fill a screen but retain its aspect ratio.
+I added a small margin surround to improve aesthetics.
 Thumbnails and forward/backward navigation buttons fall below the main image at screen widths of 800px width and smaller by utilising an @media query.
+I have added @media queries for device orientation also.
 All images have 'alt' tags included and I have included some aria attributes for screen reader access.

 I used a css grid layout which was a bit problematic to code correctly, I acheived this with some help from Manuel.
+I probably need more practice with grid and flexbox to become more familiar.

 REFERENCES
 --------------